No products in the cart.

 Dan values his time with his family and is supportive of the role dads can play in their children’s lives.
 In 2017, he co-founded the recurring event series Dan’s Donuts with Dad.
 Knowing the importance of family, Daniel is involved with Family Promise, St. Michael’s Preschool, Edgewater High School Wrestling, and is the coach of Ocoee High School Wrestling.
 He is also a guardian ad litem for at-risk children.

-FL General: This program is pending approval for general CLE in Florida.
+FL General: This program is approved for 8.0 general CLE in Florida through November 30, 2021.

-FL Board Certified: This program is pending approval for Board Certified CLE in Florida.
+FL Board Certified: This program is also approved for 8.0 Board Certified Credits in each of the following areas of law (through November 30, 2021):